Human Papillomavirus

 - Biologic risk in adolescent girls secondary to cervical anatomy

-- 9-valent HPV vaccine (HPV9 [types 6, 11, 16, 18, 31, 33, 45, 52, and 58]) is licensed by the FDA for use in females ages 9 through 26 years and in males ages 9 through 15 years.
-Condom use may diminish transmission.
+- 9-valent HPV vaccine (HPV9 [types 6, 11, 16, 18, 31, 33, 45, 52, and 58]) is licensed by the U.S. Food and Drug Administration (FDA) for use in females and males ages 9 through 45 years.

-- Examine partners; treat those infected.
+- Examine partners; treat those who are infected.

 - Transmission